randose/mypyproj-cli/README.md

-# Randose CLI
+# MyPyProj CLI

-This is a CLI built by me to help me with my daily tasks.
+This is a command line tool that helps create and manage Python projects.
 It is built using Python and the Typer library.

 ## Building